grimasod/json-to-vue/README.md

 ### The data

+Despite the name of this package, a JavaScript Array must be provided as the single attribute.
+It does not take a JSON string directly.
+In many cases JSON will be automatically converted to a JavaScript data structure anyway.
+When that's not the case, it can be converted using [JSON.parse()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/parse)

-The `json` attrbiute must be in the following data structure:
+The `content` attribute must be in the following format:

-- The top level and every "children" property must be an array.
+- The top level and every `children` property must be an array.
 - Each item of the array must contain either:
-  - a text string (and nothing else) or
+  - A text string (and nothing else) or
-  - an object which defines an HTML element
+  - An object which is used to define an HTML element

 An absolute minimal example is: